Facebook revenue growth skids, shares plunge

 "Mobile is a huge opportunity for Facebook," said Zuckerberg, noting that the company was investing "very heavily" in improving its mobile apps.

-The company, which competes with established Web companies such as Google Inc and Yahoo Inc, said its capital expenditures more than tripled to $413 million in the second quarter.
+The company, which competes with established Web companies such as Google Inc (GOOG.O) and Yahoo Inc (YHOO.O), said its capital expenditures more than tripled to $413 million in the second quarter.

 Facebook's finance chief also said operating expenses in the second half of the year would increase significantly compared with the rate in year-ago period.